austinwli/austinwli.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am currently a senior at [Harvard](https://www.harvard.edu/) studying Physics and Computer Science.
 Welcome to my page!

-## I like thinking about
+Feel free to peruse and reach out if you have any questions about any of my work.

+## Research interests
 - Quantum computing/quantum information
 - Machine learning
+- Computational social choice
 - Social impact technology and startups
-- Computational social choice

 ## Currently working on
 1. Applying [HTAAC-QSDP](https://arxiv.org/pdf/2206.14999.pdf) to approximations to NP-hard problems.
 Working on MAX-BISECTION and generalizing method to Karp's 21 problems.